sul-dlss/was_robot_suite/README.md

 ## wasCrawlPreassembly

 Preassembly workflow for web archiving crawl objects (that include WARC or ARC files) to extract and create metadata.
-It consists of 2 robots:
+It consists of these robots:

 * `build-was-crawl-druid-tree`: this robot reads the crawl object content (ARCs or WARCs and logs) from directory defined by crawl object label, builds a druid tree, and copies the content to the druid tree content directory.
 * `end_was_crawl_preassembly`: initiates the accessionWF (of common-accessioning).

 ## wasCrawlDissemination

 Dissemination workflow for web archiving crawl objects.
 It is kicked off by the last step in the common-accessioning end-accession step that reads the disseminationWF that is suitable for this object type based on APO.
-It consists of 5 robots:
+It consists of these robots:

-* `cdx-generator`: performs the basic indexing for the WARC/ARC files and generates CDX files (Web Archiving index files used by WayBack Machine).
-Generates 1 CDX file for each WARC file; the generated CDX files will be copied to `/web-archiving-stacks/`.
-This workflow step will be removed when we are no longer using openwayback.
-* `cdx-merge-sort-publish`: performs two main tasks:  1) Merge the individual cdx files that are generated in the previous step with the main index file 2) Sort the new generated index file.
-It puts the sorted mainf index file at `/web-archiving-stacks/data/indexes/cdx/level0.cdx`.
-Will be removed when we are no longer using openwayback.
 * `path-indexer`: Creates an inverted index for each WARC file and its physical location in the desk for the WayBack machine and pywb.
 * `cdxj-generator`: performs the basic indexing for the WARC/ARC files and generates CDXJ files (web archiving index files used by pywb).
 Generates 1 CDXJ file for each WARC file; the generated CDXJ files will be copied to `/web-archiving-stacks`.
 * `cdxj-merge`: performs two main tasks:  1) Merges the individual CDXJ files that are generated in the previous step with the main index file (`/web-archiving-stacks/data/indexes/cdx/level0.cdxj`) 2) Sorts the new generated index file.